jacobhillman1/Ray-Tracer/Readme.md

 Ray Tracer
 ==========

 This is a simple Ray Tracer implemented in C++.
 The boilerplate for this project was forked from Tim Babb's [lightbox](https://github.com/trbabb/lightbox).
-This boilerplate basically only provides an easy way of exporting the image as a png.
+This boilerplate provides an easy way of exporting the image as a png.
 The project depends on a subset of [geomc](https://github.com/trbabb/geomc) (Tim Babb's own mathematical library, documentation [here](http://trbabb.github.io/geomc/html/modules.html)) with most of the shapes and tracing functions removed.

 How it Works